fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

 :::tip

-If you have already purchased a Supporter Key and wish to also purchase a Professional Edition license please reach out to us at [numbat@fossorial.io](mailto:numbat@fossorial.io).
-We can provide you with a discount code for a free first month of the Professional Edition subscription!
+If you have already purchased a Supporter Key and wish to also purchase a Professional Edition license please check your supporter portal for a 75% discount code!

 :::